alch84/run_analysis.R/README.md

 The raw data consists of 563 variables in total (including subject ID and activity), and are split into training dataset (70%) and test data (30%).
 The tidy data required would involve combining these datasets together into a single dataset, ensuring headings are described in appropriate level of detail, and only includes the mean of each field, summarised for each of the 30 subjects and 6 activity types.

+The code (named run_analysis.R) is in the form of a single R script that is to be run in full.

-The code generates tidy data as required by the assigment.
-As long as the Samsung data is in the working directory, the code when run performs the following actions:
+The code's objective is to take the raw data provided in the working directory, and generate a tidy dataset as required by the assignment.
+As long as the Samsung data folder (named "UCI HAR dataset") exists in the working directory, the code when run performs the following actions:

 1. Combines the training and test data into a single dataset
 2. Extracts the fields that relate to the mean and standard deviation measures only